Indivisible (video game): Development

 Lab Zero Games launched a crowdfunding campaign on Indiegogo on October 5, 2015, with a goal of US$1,500,000.
 A playable prototype of the game was released in tandem with the launch.
 If Lab Zero Games met or exceeded their goal, publisher 505 Games would contribute their remaining development budget.
 The campaign's initial 40-day contribution period faced relatively sluggish fundraising, earning approximately $764,000 by November 8, 2015.
 However, on November 13, 2015, the campaign was extended for an additional 20 days after the game received roughly US$963,000 in pledges, above Indiegogo's required 60% threshold.
 Following the extension, the goal was eventually reached on December 2, 2015.
 The game was released on October 8, 2019 in North America and released three days later in Europe.

-The game was eventually released on Nintendo Switch on April 28, 2020.
-However, this was done without any input from Lab Zero Games and was instead given a surprise release by a porting group.
-As a result, the game's launch was given no prior announcement and came as a surprise even to the original developers.
-Additionally, the Switch version was also launched missing features that were added through updates, such as co-operative play and New Game+ mode.
-This was due to the game accidentally launching on its original planned release date, rather than being delayed to early May 2020 as was intended.
+The game was surprise-released on Nintendo Switch on April 28, 2020, without any input from Lab Zero Games.
+The Switch version was launched with missing features that were added through updates, such as co-operative play and New Game+ mode.
+This was due to the game accidentally being launched on its original planned release date, rather than being delayed to early May 2020 as was intended.

 On October 9, 2020, 505 Games announced the cancellation of all future updates and content for Indivisible following the dissolution of Lab Zero Games.
-However, despite no longer being updated, Indivisible is still available for purchase, and the final update for the Nintendo Switch version was released on October 13, 2020.
+The final update for the Nintendo Switch version was released on October 13, 2020, with an Amazon Luna port of the game being released on the 20th.

+Cancelled downloadable content included several guest characters such as Shovel Knight, Red from Transistor, Annie from fellow Lab Zero game Skullgirls (which, unlike Indivisible, continued getting further updates through Hidden Variable Studios and Future Club), the Drifter from Hyper Light Drifter, and Shantae, among others, which were announced in early November 2015.

-Animated series
+Scrapped animated series adaptation

 On July 17, 2020, it was announced that an animated adaptation of Indivisible was in development for the Peacock streaming service, with Meg LeFauve and Jonathan Fernandez as writers and executive producers.
 The series was to be produced by DJ2 Entertainment and Legendary Television.
-The status of the series is currently unknown due to the closure of Lab Zero Games.
+The status of the series is currently unknown due to the closure of Lab Zero Games though it is assumed to be scrapped.